wiloon/blog/content/post/linux/ssh-basic.md

 ssh IP

 ssh IP -p 1234 -l root

+# ssh version
+ssh -V
 ```

-### -A option enables forwarding of the authentication agent connection.
+### -A option enables forwarding of the authentication agent connection

 There is a shortcut to archive this, if we don't want to create a config file, we have another option, using -A flag with the ssh command.

     ssh -A user@myhost.com

 ## ssh, block ip, blacklist

 Add sshd: 116.31.116.20 to /etc/hosts.deny

 SSH两种登录验证方式